Fit AGLedger under the stack you already run

 API surfaces

-Anything that speaks HTTP can call AGLedger directly.
-The TypeScript SDK, Python SDK, CLI, and MCP server are thin wrappers over the same REST surface, included where they reduce friction.
+Anything that speaks HTTP can call AGLedger directly - the native REST surface is 193 routes, OpenAPI 3.0 documented, and it is the primary interface.
+The TypeScript SDK, Python SDK, CLI, and MCP server are thin wrappers over that same surface, included where they reduce friction.
+None of them is required; the API is the integration.

 Related capabilities

-The underlying HTTP surface every integration calls — lifecycle, webhooks, federation, and SCITT endpoints.
+The underlying HTTP surface every integration calls - lifecycle, Notify, federation, and SCITT endpoints.

-Cross-org event projection — how a remote Server's verdict surfaces as a local webhook event.
+Cross-org signed-message transport - how a remote Server's verdict surfaces as a local event.

-How agents discover our API without scaffolding and why the discovery surface itself is an integration primitive.
+How agents discover the API without scaffolding and why the discovery surface itself is an integration primitive.